-From vintage tram rides to eerie mausoleums; historic flea markets and buzzing nightlight, get the most out of the Portuguese capital with our guide to cool things to do in Lisbon
+From vintage tram rides to eerie mausoleums; historic flea markets and buzzing nightlight, get the most out of the Portuguese capital with our guide to the best things to do in Lisbon

 My life of crime began in Lisbon.

-On a night hitting the bars in Bairro Alto (one of the unmissable things to do in Lisbon), we heard rumors of a black market in pastel de nata operating underground in Bairro Alto.
+On a night hitting the bars in Bairro Alto (one of the unmissable things to do in Lisbon), we heard rumors of a black market in pastel de nata.

-The bakeries that create these delicious masterpieces, work through the night to get them delivered to local cafes first thing in the morning.
-Entrepreneurial bakers sold them to partygoers direct from the bakery’s basement window.
+The bakeries work through the night getting the delicious parcels delivered to local cafes first thing in the morning.
+Entrepreneurial bakers sell them to partygoers directly from the bakery’s basement window.

 Someone yelled that the cops were coming so we fled the scene with our pastries.
 Adrenaline was high.
 Shame and guilt followed.
 Then fear.

-But as I bit into my pastel de nata, fresh from the oven, the pastry audibly crackling from freshness, the custard still warm, all other thoughts surrendered to pure bliss.
+As I bit into my pastel de nata, the pastry audibly crackling from freshness, custard still warm, thoughts surrendered to pure bliss.

-My life of crime ended that night, and I’ve since moved on to other more tourist-friendly things to do in Lisbon.
+My life of crime ended that night, and I’ve since moved on to other things to do in Lisbon.

 ABOUT THIS GUIDE